kmdn89/data_theorem_rest_sdk/README.md

 ## SDK Implementation steps :

-1. Add the JitPack repository to your build file `settings.gradle` by including `maven{ url 'https://jitpack.io'}` in your repositories
+1. Add the JitPack repository to your root build file `settings.gradle` by including `maven{ url 'https://jitpack.io'}` in your repositories

 ```groovy
 repositories {